Skip to main content

 Panel.webview.html = "<html><body><h1>Preview</h1></body></html>";

-Webview panels run in a sandboxed iframe with a Content Security Policy.
-Use Panel.webview.postMessage() and Panel.webview.onDidReceiveMessage for bidirectional communication.
+Webview panels run in a sandboxed context with a Content Security Policy.
+Use Panel.webview.postMessage() and Panel.webview.onDidReceiveMessage for bidirectional communication between the extension and the webview.

 Language Server Protocol

-Land supports LSP servers out of the box through the vscode-languageclient package.
-Point your extension at a language server binary and the LSP client handles initialization, capabilities negotiation, and shutdown automatically.
+Land supports LSP servers through the vscode-languageclient package.
+Point your extension at a language server binary and the LSP client handles initialization, capabilities negotiation, and shutdown.
+This routes through Cocoon’s vscode.languages implementation, which is one of the more complete API surfaces.

 Rust API Documentation